- Access actionable information to help businesses understand and quantify water-related risks in financial terms.

 - Business site decision makers (corporate level) – individuals and teams setting enterprise business strategy (supply chain, operations, quality, engineering, sustainability)

 - Facility and operations managers (site level) – individuals and teams responsible for improving performance at the site level

-- Business consultants – third party experts helping to shape corporate strategy and decision making
+- Business consultants and third-party experts helping to shape corporate strategy and decision making

 - Nongovernmental organizations – organizations influencing global water stewardship practices